• Loading stock data...

 Malik Beasley isn’t out of the water with a federal gambling investigation–yet.

-Beasley is no longer the “target” of the Easter District of New York probe, ESPN reported Friday, potentially opening the door for the 3-point specialist to sign with a team with a month to go before NBA training camps open.
+Beasley is no longer the “target” of the Eastern District of New York probe, ESPN reported Friday, potentially opening the door for the 3-point specialist to sign with a team with a month to go before NBA training camps open.

 Investigators are reportedly focusing on a handful of games during Beasley’s tenure with the Bucks from the 2023–24 season in which at least one prominent U.S. sportsbook detected unusual prop bet activity, according to ESPN.